nordeck/jitsi-keycloak-adapter/docs/tokenauthurl.md

 https://auth.yourdomain.com/token.html?state=%7B%22room%22%3A%22myRoom%22%2C%22roomSafe%22%3A%22myroom%22%2C%22tenant%22%3A%22myTenant%22%2C%22config.prejoinConfig.enabled%22%3Afalse%7D
 ```

-If we make this value more readable with a simple Javascript code, the result
+If we make this value more readable with a Javascript code, the result will be:
-will be:

 ```javascript
 const search = globalThis.location.search.substr(1);